 Quinta do Vale’s terraces have olives, nuts (chestnuts, almonds, walnuts, hazels), and all kinds of fruit (lemons, oranges, tangerines, loquat, cherries, kiwi fruit, persimmons, apples, pears, quinces, apricots, peaches, plums, damsons, pomegranates, strawberries).
 Grapes line every terrace and there’s a little vineyard as well.

-A small spring-fed mountain stream which apparently had never run dry (though it did in the summer of 2012) flows through the middle of the property.
+A small spring-fed mountain stream which apparently had never run dry (though it did in the summer of 2012) flows through the middle of the property and the terraces snake their way in a rough S-shape around it.
 Part of the water flows in a series of underground schist-built channels, filling collecting pools on each terrace, which then feed levadas or irrigation channels.
-A slate-built barroco (channeled stream) with steps down its entire length runs parallel to this through the quinta, functioning as a storm drain and carrying the remainder of the water on down the valley to the river that runs through Benfeita.
+A schist-built barroco (channeled stream) with steps down its entire length runs parallel to this through the quinta, functioning as a storm drain and carrying the remainder of the water on down the valley to the river that runs through Benfeita.

-Many streams in the area run dry every summer, so we’re very fortunate to have year-round surface water in all but exceptional conditions.
+Many streams in the area run dry every summer, so we’re very fortunate to have year-round surface water in all but exceptional conditions as well as the ability to make the most of water retention landscaping to rehydrate the soils.
 The sound of a little waterfall below the main house is constantly audible.
 Where the stream runs through, the terraces are wider and there’s room for our 5.8m Mongolian yurt.

 The land had been somewhat neglected and overgrown for at least a decade before we took it on.
 Much of it was covered in the dreaded silvas – the brambles which quickly overtake any neglected land in Portugal – and bracken, hinting at past fire damage (forest fires are a regular summer hazard here), but the extent of overgrowth had been kept in check by reasonably regular cleaning and was minor in comparison to the state of wholly neglected land.
 The terrace walls are mostly sound and the soil in the stream valley good, fertile, deep and comparatively stone-free: a perfect site for our permaculture project.